-How to Paint a Christmas Tree White
+How to Paint a Christmas Tree

-This is such an easy craft project and great way to repose an old Christmas tree just sitting in your attic.
+Painting a Christmas tree a different color is an easy craft project and a great way to repurpose an old Christmas tree just sitting in your attic.

-I love decorating my home for Christmas and happy to share one of my Christmas tree ideas from the Michaels Dream Tree Challenge of the past.
+I love decorating my home for Christmas and am happy to share one of my Christmas tree ideas from the Michaels Dream Tree Challenge of the past.

 This is my new white Christmas tree after I painted it!
 I love that it’s full of glitter and sparkle.